sibiraj-s/ngx-editor/docs/codemirror.md

 import { exitCode } from 'prosemirror-commands';
 import { undo, redo } from 'prosemirror-history';
 import { TextSelection, Selection } from 'prosemirror-state';
-import { Node as ProsemirrorNode } from 'prosemirror-model';
+import { Node as ProseMirrorNode } from 'prosemirror-model';
 import { EditorView, NodeView } from 'prosemirror-view';

 import CodeMirror from 'codemirror';